Categories

 However, a specialist Mortgage Broker can provide qualified mortgage advice, and will have access to lenders you won't be able to approach yourself.

-At Clifton Private Finance, we have established relationships with specialist mortgage lenders who offer bespoke mortgage solutions to our clients.
+At Clifton Private Finance, we have established relationships with high street, private and specialist mortgage lenders that can offer bespoke mortgage solutions.
 Using our knowledge and expertise, we can help you get the best limited company buy to let mortgage rates available on the market today.

-We can also advise you on what kind of mortgage is right for you, and talk you through the steps of getting everything in place for your property purchase.
+We can also advise you on what kind of mortgage is right for you and walk you through the steps to preparing for your property purchase.

-All of our advisers are fully qualified, and our advice is authorised and regulated by the Financial Conduct Authority so you know you’re getting help you can trust.
+All our advisers are fully qualified, and our advice is authorised and regulated by the Financial Conduct Authority, so you know you’re getting help you can trust.